home-assistant/home-assistant.io/source/components/notify.syslog.markdown

 | local6    |         |           |
 | local7    |         |           |

-For details about facility, option, and priority please consulte the [wikpedia article](http://en.wikipedia.org/wiki/Syslog) and [RFC 3164](http://tools.ietf.org/html/rfc3164).
+For details about facility, option, and priority please consult the [wikpedia article](http://en.wikipedia.org/wiki/Syslog) and [RFC 3164](http://tools.ietf.org/html/rfc3164).

 To use notifications, please see the [getting started with automation page]({{site_root}}/components/automation.html).